 Hence, at the actual temperatures a PV module will operate, the advantages of the MPPT over a PWM becomes negligible as the power output from a PWM based system is very close to that for an MPPT based system.

-In essence, with a PWM system the MPP is not actively tracked, but the MPP operation is obtained with a PWM controller due to matching module voltage to system voltage.
-This can be achieved by using PWM optimized solar modules.
-The combination of PWM charge controller and PWM optimized solar modules provides a passive MPP regulation that TSS is providing in their solid solar solutions.
+In essence, with a PWM system the MPP is not actively tracked, but MPP operation is obtained by matching the module voltage to the system voltage.
+This can be achieved by using TSS PWM optimized PV modules.
+The combination of a TSS PWM charge controller and TSS PWM optimized PV modules provides a passive MPP operation which we call the TSS passive MPPT charge control and is provided in our solid solar only solutions.

-It can be inferred that the choice of Passive MPPT based system or Active MPPT based system lies in the smart interplay between the various factors that need to be incorporated while designing a specific system.
-At TSS, we believe the choice for PWM in combination with PWM optimized solar modules is still the best in remote industrial environments with high temperatures since it provides the highest reliability and energy security.
-From a costing point of view, both the technologies are similar at high temperature conditions.
-For locations with lower insolation, the benefit of MPPT based on the amount of solar modules is reduced even further since the cost of the system with MPPT controllers is higher compared to a system with PWM controllers.
-This has been tested and verified in association with TU Delft, The Netherlands.
+It can be concluded that the choice for a TSS Passive MPPT based system or an Active MPPT based system lies in the smart interplay between the various factors that need to be incorporated while designing a specific system.
+At TSS, we believe the choice for a TSS passive MPPT solution is still the best solution for remote industrial environments, since it provides the highest reliability and energy security.
+All at the same or lesser cost.